 - How does NOAA ensure students are enrolled full-time at a University?

 - Can I transfer to another university after I accept a Hollings scholarship?

-- May I study abroad during my Jr. or Sr. year?
+- May I study abroad during my junior or senior year?

 - Will my award be affected by other student scholarship or internship programs in which I am involved?